riccardodamiani/GameBoy-Emulator/readme.md

 Open-source Gameboy emulator written in C++ for Windows.
 It uses SDL2 for graphics and SDL Mixer for audio.
 The project is still very much a work in progress and, for now, supports only DMG games.
 Windows api are only used for console stuff so it should be easily portable to other platforms.

-## Build requirements
+## Building requirements
-SDL2, SDL audio and SDL font libraries.
+SDL2, SDL Mixer and SDL Font libraries.

 ## Not yet implemented